The Valuer General is responsible for:

 - independently determining the amount of compensation to be paid when privately owned land is compulsorily acquired.

 The Valuer General is an independent officer appointed by the Governor of NSW to oversee the NSW valuation system.

-Valuation NSW, a division of the Department of Planning and Environment, manages the valuation system on behalf of the Valuer General.
+Valuation NSW, a division of the Department of Planning, Housing and Infrastructure, manages the valuation system on behalf of the Valuer General.